 Even though he was born in the city of Eagle Lake, according to the April 1910 United Stated Federal Census, at age 7.5, he was living at 1609 Saulnier Street in Houston’s 4th Ward – Freedman’s Town community with his parents.
 Joseph’s baby brother, Lewis, was born October 19, 1910, but died a month later from lung complications.
 Baby Lewis’ death certificate indicates that his death took place at the family’s home at 815 Schwartz Street in Houston’s 5th Ward community.
 It is this death certificate that confirms the year, Grandpa Chapple came to live, work, and raise his family until his death in this area of Houston.

-Joseph met, fell in love, and married Estella Smith.
-I’m not sure when they met, or how they met.
-It is possible that their paths crossed on a regular basis because they grew up and lived in the 5th Ward community.
-It is also possible that they met by association, because Estella’s father, Richard Smith, worked at the same railroad yard Joseph did for many years too.
-Regardless of how they met, they married and from that union came 6 births — 2 miscarriages and 4 children – Ella Louise, Joseph Lee, Estella, and my mom, Carrie.
-Unfortunately at age 26, Estella died from Tuberculosis on July 30, 1930, and left Joseph with 4 young children to raise.
-With the help of his beloved mother, Carrie Blanton Chapple, all of the kids grew up happy and healthy despite the lost of their mother.
+Joseph met, fell in love, and married Estella Smith on 23 May 1921.
+I’m not sure when they met, but how they met was probably due to them both living in the 5th Ward community.
+It is also possible they met by association.
+Estella’s father, Richard Smith, worked at the same railroad yard Joseph did for years too.
+Regardless of how they met, they married and from that union came six births — 2 miscarriages and four children – Ella Louise, Joseph Lee, Estella, and my mom, Carrie.
+Unfortunately, at age 26, Estella died from Tuberculosis on July 30, 1930, and left Joseph with four young children to raise.
+With the help of his beloved mother, Carrie (Blanton) Chapple, all of his kids grew up happy and healthy despite the loss of their mother.

-When I ask family members to recall their fondest memories of Joseph, this is what they had to say:
+When I ask family members to recall their fondest memories of Joseph, they said:

-“He was noted by the community for being a very reliable and honest man.”
+“He was known throughout the community for being a very reliable and honest man.”

 “He sure did love his mother.”

 “He was trustworthy – a man of his word.”